8 Helpful Tips on Bottle-feeding Your Baby

 Though breast milk is best, some moms can't help but provide formula milk.
 Here are some 8 helpful tips on bottle feeding your baby.

 Breastfeeding is extremely important for newborn babies.
-It its recommended by doctors to exclusively breastfeed infant for the first six months of life.
+It is recommended by doctors to exclusively breastfeed infant for the first six months of life.
 As breast milk has a super combination of the necessary vitamins, proteins, fats for baby, it cannot be replaced with any other available food.
-It provides complete nutrition for baby's development.
+It provides complete nutrition for a baby’s development.
 Add to that the added benefits of making baby resistant to infections and diseases, and building her immunity as well.

-Sometimes, however, a mother can't breastfeed due to some undesirable conditions.
+Sometimes, however, a mother can’t breastfeed due to some undesirable conditions.
 For some, bottle feeding is necessary.
-There are advantages of bottle feeding also, like you can monitor the exact amount of milk baby is taking in.
-Besides, other members in the family can also experience the joy of creating a special bond with the baby by feeding her.
+There are advantages of bottle feeding also like you can monitor the exact amount of milk baby is taking in.
+Besides, other members of the family can also experience the joy of creating a special bond with the baby by feeding her.
 Also as any member can feed baby and mommy may do other work or rest for that time.